jsphuebner/FlyingAdcBms/README.md

 Each board has 17 inputs for cell taps labeled V0 to V16.
 The very first input of the first board is connected to B-, i.e. the negative pole of the most negative cell.
 V16 of the first board is connected to the positive pole of the 16th cell.
 The latter is also connected to V0 of the second board.
 Not all channels of a board need to be used if it is more convenient

-A common CAN bus and 12V supply is connected to each
+A common CAN bus and 12V supply is connected to each module.
+In addition each module has an enable input an output.
+The first enable input must be connected to 12V whenever you want the BMS to run. subsequent enable inputs are connected to the enable output of the previous module.

 # OTA (over the air upgrade)
 The firmware is linked to leave the 4 kb of flash unused.
 Those 4 kb are reserved for the bootloader